Deeksha117/OS_Shell/README.md

 3. Implementation of split+tac Linux shell command, with the output format - user$./a.out <source dir> <path to destination dir> <#lines>
+4. Implementation of Linux shell ls command with the output format- user$./a.out ls [-options] [filename]